eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 Inside "attributes" (the metadata) we can add as much JSON keys as we like with any JSON value we need.

-Inside "features" (the state data) we can add as much features as we like - but each feature needs to have a "properties" JSON object.
+Inside "features" (the state data) we can add as many features as we like - but each feature needs to have a "properties" JSON object.
 Inside that JSON object we can add as much JSON keys as we like with any JSON value we need.

 Inside "definition" we can add one JSON string value.